apache/wicket/README.md

  - wicket: the core project, includes the framework and basic components;
  - wicket-extensions: contains utilities and more specialized components;
  - wicket-auth-roles: a basic authorization package based on roles;
- - wicket-datetime: contains date/ time specific components such as a date picker;
  - wicket-jmx: registers JMX beans for managing things like your Wicket configuration and markup cache;
  - wicket-objectssizeof-agent: utility for making better estimates of object